GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 This project is an implementation of an automation challenge.

-The framework used has been designed to work primarily with Cucumber/BDD approaches where features/scenarios are detailed in actor based, implementation agnostic declarative steps, though it has also been used successfully within mock-BDD java only based approaches and non-BDD jUnit type tests.
+The framework used has been designed to work primarily with Cucumber/BDD approaches where features/scenarios are detailed in actor based, implementation agnostic declarative steps, though it has also been used successfully within mock-BDD style, java-only based approaches as well as non-BDD jUnit type tests.

 It aims to provide clear differentiation between requirement specification, the steps ro actions to execute the tests, and the low-level automation code to control any particular type of application, such as a web site.